 The story is set in 1962 Louisiana.
-The big Batiste family is headed by charming doctor Louis.
-Though he is married to beautiful Roz, he has a weakness for attractive women patients.
-One ...
+The Batiste family is headed by charming doctor Louis.
+Though he is married to beautiful Roz, he has a weakness for attractive female patients.
+One night...
 See full summary »

-Samuel L. Jackson
+Samuel L. Jackson,

 An African-American baby, abandoned by his crack addicted mother is adopted by a white social worker and her husband.
 Several years later, the baby's mother finds out her son is not dead, as she thought before and goes to court to get him back.
 Written by

 What is it you don't want him to know, huh?
 That his mother is as black as he is?